-In this tutorial we will show you how to install and configuration of Roundcube Webmail on your CentOS 7 server.
-For those of you who didn’t know, Roundcube is a web application which can be used to access your emails from a web browser.
-It is a free and open source software tool by Roundcube Webmail project.
-It has a clean user interface and provides many features like full support for MIME and HTML messages, multilingual capabilities, find-as-you-type address book, threaded message listing, spell checking and many more.
+In this tutorial, we will show you how to install and configuration of Roundcube Webmail on your CentOS 7.
+For those of you who didn’t know, Roundcube is a web application that can be used to access your emails from a web browser.
+It is a free and open-source software tool by the Roundcube Webmail project.
+It has a clean user interface and provides many features like full support for MIME and HTML messages, multilingual capabilities, a find-as-you-type address book, threaded message listing, spell-checking, and many more.

 Roundcube Webmail Features